alexis-opolka/alexis-opolka/README.md

 Hi 👋,

-A young french student-entrepreneur and developer interested in DevOps and cloud development.
+A young french student-entrepreneur and developer interested in DevOps and cloud development (also interested in gamedev).
 I'm a bit of a busy worker, I always find something to do but when I don't work on something you may find me reading books, listening to Blues and/or Jazz.

-I love Open-Source, by the way! ^-^
+I love Open-Source projects, by the way! ^-^

 ## Some statistics (For the stats lovers)